tlatkowski/deep-learning-gene-expression/README.md

 # Dataset

 The dataset is publicity available and was downloaded from [GEO (NCBI) repository](https://www.ncbi.nlm.nih.gov/sites/GDSbrowser?acc=GDS4431).
 Data file in this repository was cleaned up and contains only raw data with annotated genes and gene sequences annotations.

+## Dataset details
+Number of observations in this dataset equals 146 and number of genes 54613.
+The database consists of two classes: the first one is related to children with autism (n=82) and the second to control (healthy) children (n=64).
+Blood draws for all subjects were done between the spring and  summer  of  2004.
+Total  RNA  was  extracted  for  microarray experiments with Affymetrix Human U133 Plus 2.0 39 Expression Arrays.